Revised: November 2021

 During the academic year, your school events take priority over Pacific Crest.
 Refer to the Program Participant Handbook for details.

 If you must miss more than the allowable number of camp days, please contact the Pacific Crest administration.
 Communication is key to finding a solution.

 What if I have to miss a rehearsal camp for reasons that are not necessarily school related?

 Those types of instances will be handled on a case-by-case basis.
 Regardless of the reason, if you have a camp conflict, please strive to attend as much of that camp weekend as possible.
-You will need to discuss the conflict with your Caption Head and the PC Administration.
+You will need to discuss the conflict with your Caption Head and the Pacific Crest Administration.

 What if I still owe money to the last corps I marched with?

 You will not be permitted to participate in Pacific Crest until you have fulfilled all financial commitments to any previous drums corps you have participated in.
 This is a Drum Corps International policy, and there are no exceptions.

 During your audition phase, you should plan to bring an instrument — your own or borrowed from a school.
 Pacific Crest has a limited number instruments available, so bringing your own will ensure that you have an instrument to play the entire time.

 Everyone should bring the following items to your first Pacific Crest full weekend camp: sleeping bag, pillow, towel, toiletries, clothes you can move in (sweats, T-shirts, shorts, cross-trainer shoes, etc.).
 Depending on your section, you should bring the following items to camp: